-First, descriptive statistics were examined regarding the dependent variable (Child Subjective well-being), the independent and moderated variables (child religiosity and bullying by peers at school), and the control variables (child age and gender).
-Second, bivariate analyses were conducted to test the relationships between the research variables using Pearson’s correlations (see Table 1).
-Third, a PROCESS moderation analysis was performed using SPSS (PROCESS-Model #1 developed by Preacher & Hayes, 2008) to test the moderating role of child religiosity on the correlation between child exposure to peer and teachers bullying and child subjective well-being (see Tables 2 and 3).
+Firstly, descriptive statistics were examined regarding the dependent variable (child SWB), the independent and moderated variables (child religiosity and bullying by peers at school), and the control variables (child age and gender).
+Secondly, bivariate analyses were conducted to test the relationships between the research variables using Pearson’s correlations (see Table 1).
+Thirdly, a PROCESS moderation analysis was performed using SPSS (PROCESS-Model #1 developed by Preacher & Hayes, 2008) to test the moderating role of child religiosity on the correlation between child exposure to peer and teachers bullying and child subjective well-being (see Tables 2 and 3).
 In this analysis, child age and gender were held as covariates.

 Results

-Descriptive Statistics
+4.1 Descriptive statistics

 The study sample included 2,733 children, with slightly higher sample of fourth-grade children (N=1429, 52.3%).
-The mean age was 10.62 (SD = 1.14), almost equal percent of females (50.3%) and males (49.7%).
-28.8% were Arabs, 71.2% were Jews.
-5.5% of the children were not born in Israel (see Table 1).
+The mean age was 10.62 (SD = 1.14), almost equal percentage of females (50.3%) and males (49.7%); 28.8% were Arabs, 71.2% were Jews; 5.5% of the children were not born in Israel (see Table 1).

-In the current study, 17.9% of the children reported they called unkind names by other children in their school, more than three times.
-Regarding physical bullying, 10.2% of the children reported that they hit by other children more than three time; and 7.6% reported they left out by other children in school, more than three times.
+The study found that 17.9% of the children reported being called unkind names by other children in their school more than three times, 10.2% reported that they had been hit by other children more than three times, and 7.6% reported they had been left out by other children in school more than three times.

-Bivariate analyses
+4.2 Bivariate analyses

-The findings presented in Table 1 show that bullying victimization by peers is negatively associated with all measurements of child subject well-being: OLS (r = -.245, P <.001), DSWBS (r = -.303, P < .001) and SWB (r = -.273, P <.001).
-The more the child experience bullying by peers the less levels of subjective well-being are reported.
+Table 1 shows that bullying victimization by peers is negatively associated with all measurements of child subject well-being: OLS (r = -.245, P <.001), DSWBS (r = -.303, P < .001) and SWB (r = -.273, P <.001).
+The more the child has experienced bullying by peers, the less the level of subjective well-being reported.

-As for the association between child religiosity and all measurements of subjective well-being, the findings show a significant positive associations: OLS (r = .103, P <.001), DSWBS (r = .172, P < .001) and SWB (r = .148, P <.001).
-The higher levels of child religiosity, the higher levels of subjective well-being among children.
-There were no significant correlations between child age, gender and subjective well-being.
-(See Table 1).
+As for the association between child religiosity and all measurements of SWB, the findings show significantly positive associations: OLS (r = .103, P <.001), DSWBS (r = .172, P < .001) and SWB (r = .148, P <.001).
+The higher the level of child religiosity, the higher the level of SWB.
+There were no significant correlations between child age, gender, and SWB (See Table 1).

-The moderating role of child religiosity
+4.3 The moderating role of child religiosity

-In this study, the moderating role of child religiosity on the correlation between bullying victimization by peers and three dimensions of subjective well-being: OLS, SWBS and DSWBS.
-The findings reported in Tables 2 and 3 and illustrated in Figures (1, 2 and 3) reveal that the correlation between bullying victimization by peers and all three measurements of subjective well-being (OLS, SWBS and DSWBS) among children is stronger among children who reported lower levels of religiosity.
-In other word, child religiosity serves as moderator factor on the association between victimization bullying and subjective well-being (OLS, SWBS and DSWBS).
+The moderating role of child religiosity in the correlation between bullying victimization by peers and three dimensions of SWB: OLS, SWBS and DSWBS.
+The findings reported in Tables 2 and 3 and illustrated in Figures (1, 2 and 3) reveal that the correlation between bullying victimization by peers and all three measurements of SWB (OLS, SWBS and DSWBS) is stronger among those who reported lower levels of religiosity.
+In other words, child religiosity serves as moderating factor in the association between victimization by bullying and SWB (OLS, SWBS and DSWBS).
 The results were significant after controlling for child age and gender.

 Discussion

-The current study is among the first studies to explore the moderating role of child religiosity on the association between bullying victimization and subjective well-being among a sample of young children in Israel (aged 10-12), based on the children's own self-report.
+5.1 Key findings

-The current study has two key findings.
-First, the results revealed that children's subjective well-being is negatively associated with their experience of bullying by their peers.
-The more the children experience bullying by other children, the lower levels of subjective well-being and life satisfaction.
-Second, the findings indicate that child religiosity serve as a protective factor by moderating the association between bullying victimization with subjective well-being and life satisfaction.
+The study produced two key findings.
+The first is that children’s SWB is negatively associated with their experience of bullying by their peers.
+The more the children experienced bullying by other children, the lower their levels of SWB and life satisfaction.
+The second is that child religiosity serves as a protective factor by moderating the association between bullying on the one hand and SWB and life satisfaction on the other.